hvmerode/junit-pipeline/README.md

 #### Define a command bundle ####
-It is perfectly possible to repeat a certain command in every unit test, but if you, for example, want to execute a certain task in all tests, it is also possible to add an action to a command bundle.
-For example, add a command that skips a task or replaces it with a mock script.
+It is perfectly possible to repeat a certain command in every unit test, but if you, for example, want to execute a certain task in all tests, it is also possible to add it to a command bundle.
+You only define it once and it is executed in all unit tests.
+For example, adding a command that skips a task or replaces it with a mock script.
 In the example below, the template _template-steps_1.yml_ is replaced by _template-mock.yml_ for every unit test.
 ```java